 - Managerial Finance, 10 credits

 - Operations Management, 10 credits

 - Project Management, 10 credits

 - Organisational Behaviour, 10 credits

-Students must choose a further 100 credits from the options below (module credits are given in brackets).
+Students must choose a further 100 credits from the options below.
 Equal numbers of credits must be taken in each semester.